Fort Fizzle (Montana): The aftermath

 The Fort Fizzle fiasco prompted volleys of charges and counter-charges of cowardice and ineptitude between and among the government and citizens of Montana and the U.S. government and its army.
 A volunteer explained that "we were not silly enough to uselessly incite the Indians to devastate our valley."
 Many Montanans, including the governor and fire-breathing journalists, began to comment favorably on the "bravery" and "audacity" of the Nez Perce and the wisdom of the citizens in avoiding an armed encounter.

 However, the respite from war of the Nez Perce was brief.
 Lulled into complacency by their peaceful passage through the Bitterroot Valley, they were attacked on August 9 by Colonel John Gibbon and 200 men in the bloody Battle of the Big Hole.

 A portion of the fort has been reconstructed at Fort Fizzle Historic Site, adjacent to U.S. Route 12, several miles west of Lolo.
-At an approximate elevation of 3350 ft above sea level, the site parallels the historic Lolo trail once used by the Nez Perce, Salish, and Kootenai tribes and Lewis and Clark.
+At an approximate elevation of 3350 ft above sea level, the site parallels the historic Lolo trail once used by the Nez Perce, Bitterroot Salish, and Ktunaxa tribes and Lewis and Clark.
 Lewis and Clark's westbound expedition ascended Lolo Creek in mid-September 1805, and they revisited the area on their way back east in late June 1806.